bevyengine/bevy-website/content/news/2022-01-08-bevy-0.6/index.md

 <div class="release-feature-authors">authors: @Frizi</div>

-In **Bevy 0.6** types no longer implement the {{rust_type(type="trait" crate="bevy_ecs" version="0.6.0" name="Component")}} trait by default.
+In **Bevy 0.6** types no longer implement the `Component` trait by default.
 Before you get angry ... stick with me for a second.
 I promise this is for the best!
-In past Bevy versions, we got away with "auto implementing" {{rust_type(type="trait" crate="bevy_ecs" version="0.6.0" name="Component")}} for types using this "blanket impl":
+In past Bevy versions, we got away with "auto implementing" `Component` for types using this "blanket impl":

 ```rust
 impl<T: Send + Sync + 'static> Component for T {}
 ```

-This removed the need for users to manually implement {{rust_type(type="trait" crate="bevy_ecs" version="0.6.0" name="Component")}} for their types.
+This removed the need for users to manually implement `Component` for their types.
 Early on this seemed like an ergonomics win with no downsides.
 But Bevy ECS, our understanding of the problem space, and our plans for the future have changed a lot since then:

 * **It turns out _not everything_ should be a Component**: Our users _constantly_ accidentally add non-component types as components.
 New users accidentally adding Bundles and type constructors as Components are our most common `#help` channel threads on [our Discord](https://discord.gg/bevy).
 This class of error is very hard to debug because things just silently "don't work".
 When not everything is a Component, rustc can properly yell at you with informative errors when you mess up.
 * **Optimizations**: If we implement Component for everything automatically, we can't customize the Component type with associated types.
 This prevents an entire class of optimization.
 For example, Bevy ECS now has [multiple Component storage types](/news/bevy-0-5/#hybrid-component-storage-the-solution).
 By moving the storage type into Component, we enable rustc to optimize checks that would normally need to happen at runtime. @Frizi was able to [significantly improve our Query iterator performance](https://github.com/bevyengine/bevy/pull/2254#issuecomment-857863116) by moving the storage type into Component.
 I expect us to find more optimizations in this category.